-The Applesauce & Chutney go into jars that can be boiled to seal them for shelf storage, or stored in the fridge for shorter periods.
+The Applesauce & Chutney go into jars for shelf or fridge storage.
 The Apple Pie Fillings are destined for the freezer, split into single portions for easy use.
-Come winter, making pies are easy.
+Then, come winter, making pies are easy.
 The majority of the work is already done.

 Making pies is an old-fashioned task, and many of us are haunted by the ghosts of soggy pie crusts and uncooked fillings from Occasions Past.
-No matter, we comfort ourselves, the “mystery of the pastry” is a strange and unholy ritual best left to grandmothers who seem to know what they’re doing.
-Buying ready made from the local grocer or bakery can be an excellent solution if you’re in a rush.
-If you have the time and the inclination, however, rest assured that making pies is actually not that difficult, just somewhat messy.
+No matter we comfort ourselves, the “mystery of the pastry” is a strange and unholy ritual best left to grandmothers who seem to know what they’re doing.
+Buying ready-made from the local grocer or bakery can be an excellent solution if you’re in a rush.
+However, if you have the time and the inclination, rest assured that making pies is actually not that difficult, just somewhat messy.

 A successful pie hinges on a couple of factors:

-- A reliable Basic Pastry recipe and a small degree of chutzpah during execution
+- A reliable pastry recipe and a small degree of chutzpah during execution

 - The correct kind of pie plate for the type of pie you want to make